biocore/qiime/doc/scripts/filter_otu_table.rst

 	**[OPTIONAL]**

 	-c, `-`-min_count
-		retain OTUs with at least this many sequences [default=1] -s, `-`-min_samples
+		Retain OTUs with at least this many sequences [default=1] -s, `-`-min_samples
-		retain OTUs found in at least this many samples [default=2] -t, `-`-include_taxonomy
+		Retain OTUs found in at least this many samples [default=2] -t, `-`-include_taxonomy
-		list of taxonomy terms to include [default=]
+		List of taxonomy terms to include [default=]
 	-e, `-`-exclude_taxonomy
-		list of taxonomy terms to exclude [default=]
+		List of taxonomy terms to exclude [default=]
 	-o, `-`-dir_path
-		directory prefix for all analyses [default=./]
+		Directory prefix for all analyses [default=./]

 **Output:**